Sarathkrishnan/Sarathkrishnan/README.md

 ## WORK EXPERIENCE
 ---
+- **Cakecafe**
+: Multi vendor flatform deidcated to CAKE and CAFE.
+Working as UI designer and FLutter UI developer Intern. *(On going)*

 - **PillCart**
 : Medicine delivery web and mobile Application.
-Working as     a UI Designer as well as a Flutter Developer A Web *( July 2020)*
+Working as     a UI Designer as well as a Flutter Developer Intern *( On going)*

-- **Mobile Application for myself.social** for Bytes & Nibbles.
-Working as a UI Designer in the Project *( June 2020 )*

-- **Flutter     Developer in EDUCATION Software.**
-: Working as     a flutter developer in Group projects as flutter trainee. *( June 2020 )*

 - **Neural     network for Wild animal recognition**
 : Train a     neural network based on YOLO algorithm using Darknet framework. *(Final Year Btech project)    ( March 2020 )* [GitHub](https://github.com/Sarathkrishnan/yolo-meta).